 Object code Description Function guidance 6740 Depreciation/Amortization -The portion of the cost of a capital asset, including right-to-use lease and subscription assets, charged as an expense during a particular period.
 In accounting for depreciation, the cost of a capital asset, less any salvage value, is apportioned over the estimated useful life of such an asset, and each period is charged with a portion of such cost.
 Amortization expense should be calculated for right-to-use lease and subscription assets in a systematic and rational manner over the shorter of the lease/subscription term or the useful life of the underlying asset.
 Depreciation/amortization expenses the cost of an asset over the years of service.
 This code should be used in proprietary funds only.
 6750 Capital Asset Impairments -Used to record impairment losses on capital assets.
 An asset is considered impaired when there is a significant, unexpected decline in the amount of service.
 If the loss meets the criteria as a special or extraordinary item, then other financing uses and other items object code 6950 or 6960 should be used.
 This code should be used in proprietary funds only.
 6800 DEBT SERVICE AND MISCELLANEOUS (Use detailed codes below) 6810 Dues and Fees -Expenditures or assessments for membership in professional or other organizations, personnel certification/licensing fees, or payments to a paying agent for services rendered, such as bank fees.
-6820 Judgments Against a District -Expenditures from current funds for all judgments against a district that are not covered by liability insurance, but are of a type that might have been covered by insurance.
-Only amounts paid as the result of court decisions are recorded here.
+6820 Judgments Against a District -Expenditures from current funds for all judgments against a district that are not covered by liability insurance but are of a type that might have been covered by insurance.
+Only amounts paid as the result of court decisions or legal agreements are recorded here.
 Judgments against a district resulting from failure to pay bills or debt service are recorded under the appropriate expenditure object codes as though the bills or debt service had been paid when due.
 Only 2310 6830 Redemption of Principal (Use detailed codes below) 6831 Bonds-Principal payments on bonds in the current year.
 Only 5000 6832 Other -Principal payments on long-term obligations, other than bonds, such as leases and financed purchase agreements for property and noninstructional software subscriptions.
 Short-term (12-month or less) leases should be coded to expenditure object code 6440 or 6443.
 Short-term noninstructional software subscriptions should be coded to expenditure object codes 6641 or 6655, as applicable.
 Separately identifiable service/support components of software subscriptions should be coded to 6340.
-Only 5000 6833 Instructional software subscriptions (more than 12 months) -Principal payments on instructional software subscriptions.
-Short-term (12-month or less) instructional software subscriptions should be coded to expenditure object code 6642 or 6643.
-Separately identifiable service/support components of software subscriptions should be coded to 6340.
-See 6832 for information on coding noninstructional software subscriptions.
+See the capital or noninstructional software subscriptions should be coded to 6340.
+See the capital or noninstructional software coding tools at the end of the chart of accounts to help determine the appropriate coding for capital and software purchases.
 Only 5000